 The significant causes of deflation are:

 The monetary policy of the Central Bank plays a significant role in causing deflation.
-The Central bank, at the insistence of the government, may reduce money supply in the market and increase rates of interest to control an inflationary phase.
-It may also happen after the artificial infusion of money in the economy over long periods.
+The Central bank, at the insistence of the government, may reduce the money supply in the market and increase rates of interest to control an inflationary phase.
+It may also happen after the artificial infusion of money into the economy over long periods.
 A reduction in money supply will result in lower cash in the hands of the people to spend.
 Production levels remain the same, resulting in an over-supply in the market.
 It will lead to a fall in the prices of goods and services.
-A point to note here is that the terms deflation and disinflation sound very similar but both are different from each other.
+A point to note here is that the terms deflation and disinflation sound very similar, but both are different from each other.

 Fall in demand

 The overall demand in the economy may also continue to fall at the time of falling prices.
 Buyers will expect prices to fall further and prefer to wait to buy.
 The demand does not pick up even with a fall in prices, as the public expects a further reduction in prices.
 Such a vicious cycle is called a deflationary spiral.

 People also tend to hoard money in times of deflation.
 They reduce consumption, waiting for a further fall in prices.
 Money flow and rotation in the economy reduce and result in a liquidity crunch.
 It further leads to a decline in demand.

 Implementing new technology in the production process or innovation of a new product, method, or idea may lead to increased production and efficiency in the economy.
 Producers may experience a decrease in input costs due to economies of large-scale production.
 Passing the lower costs and increased supply may result in a fall in prices in the marketplace.